jaljo/articles/text-editor/text-editor-002-en-proofing.md

 ```
 [See gist here](https://gist.github.com/jaljo/b07574e0dff05acaa996a207d2a68fd3)

-was succesfully transformed as a child of an other node when trying to make it
+was succesfully transformed as a child of another node when trying to make it
 bold :

 ```js